Understanding Long-term Memory

 How Does Long-Term Memory Work?

-2. Storage: Once encoded, information is stored in various brain regions.
+- Storage: Once encoded, information is stored in various brain regions.
 The hippocampus, a crucial structure in the brain, plays a significant role in consolidating information from short-term to long-term.
 Other parts of the brain, like the cortex, store specific types of memories, such as facts and events.
+These long-term memory brain areas work together so that we can access both personal experiences and general knowledge when needed.

 Long term memory can be broadly classified into two categories:

-• Explicit (Declarative) Memory: This type of memory involves conscious recall of facts and events.
+- Explicit (Declarative) Memory: This type of memory involves conscious recall of facts and events.
 It includes episodic memory (personal experiences) and semantic memory (general knowledge).
+Explicit memory is often what people mean when they think about long-term recall — remembering a name, a date, or a fact.

-Neuroscientific research has identified several ways to improve memory:
+Neuroscientific research has identified several practical ways to strengthen long-term memory:

 Conclusion